-Episode 12 of the Science of Happiness Podcast by the Greater Good Science Center, featuring Dan Harris in conversation with Dacher Keltner.
+Episode 12 of the Science of Happiness Podcast from the Greater Good Science Center, featuring Dan Harris in conversation with Dacher Keltner.

 Dacher Keltner: Having a panic-attack in front of millions of viewers set Dan Harris on a path to seeking help for his depression and anxiety.
 He found it with meditation, which he says makes him at least 10% happier, which is also the name of his best-selling book and podcast.

 On every episode of our show, we have a happiness guinea pig try out a research-based practice designed to increase happiness, resilience, kindness, or connection and then we dive into the science behind why it works.

 Today it’s a real pleasure to welcome my friend Dan Harris as our happiness guinea pig.
 Dan is anchor for ABC News and author of the books 10% Happier and Meditation for Fidgety Skeptics.
 Dan, it’s great to have you on The Science of Happiness.

 Dan Harris: Great to be on.
 Your thinking has been very influential on my thinking, so nice to be connected again.